lzim/teampsd/resources/training_guides/mtl_how_facilitate/mtl_quick_tips/mtl_quick_tips_webmaster.md

  3.  **Add a new Tip**
    - Click the blue "Add Tip" button.
    - A new line and sequence number will be displayed at the bottom of the list.
-Note that the Icon Title, Icon Filename and Text Description have red italisized _"Empty"_ words.
+Note that the Icon Filename and Text Description have red italisized _"Empty"_ words.
-   - Click on a red _"Empty"_ to edit the field.  **Be sure to click on the checkbox before clicking away, or your changes will be lost!**
+   - Click on the red _"Empty"_ in the Text Description column to edit the field.
+Add in your desired text message. **Be sure to click on the checkbox before clicking away, or your changes will be lost!**
-   - The icon title

-## Quick Checklist:
-#### Common Mistakes:
+   - Click on the red _"Empty"_ in the Icon Filename.
+Enter the name of the icon filename (must be from the list of filenames below).
+Additional icons can be requested from the author of this document.  **Be sure to click on the checkbox before clicking away, or your changes will be lost!**

+   qt_3